What are Regulatory Affairs Services and How to Maintain Regulatory Compliance?

 The role of the regulatory professional

-They are keeping track of the ever-changing legislation in all the regions in which a company wishes to distribute its products.
+Keeping track of the ever-changing legislation in all the regions in which a company wishes to distribute its products.

-Collecting, collating and evaluating scientific data.
+Collecting, collating and evaluating scientific data (even adverse events).

-Drug Product Services: NDA, ANDA
+Drug Product Services:

 Pre-IND and Pre-NDA meeting with FDA